Jun 27, 2017, 11:13:09 AM CDT May 31, 2024, 11:51:09 AM CDT

 • Building tall towers with blocks

-• Using two- or three-word phrases
+• Using two- or three-word phrases, with total vocabulary of approximately 50 words

-• Asking questions to find out more information.
+• Asking questions to find out more information

 Evaluating developmental delays